Victim Participation in International Criminal Justice - Practitioners’ Guide

 Kinga Tibori-Szabó is legal officer for the Kosovo Specialist Chambers in the Hague and has previously worked for the Legal Representative of Victims at the Special Tribunal for Lebanon.

 Megan Hirst is a barrister at Doughty Street Chambers in London and has worked on victims' participation issues in the Registries of the International Criminal Court and the Special Tribunal for Lebanon, as well as in an LRV team in Prosecutor v.
 Dominic Ongwen.

-Click the link below and read the Foreword by Her Honourable Judge Ivana Hrdlicková, President of the Special Tribunal for Lebanon.
+With a foreword by the Honourable Judge Ivana Hrdlicková, President of the Special Tribunal for Lebanon